chrishoina/db-tools-docs/ordsDevelopersGuide/chapter2/2-developing-ords-applications.md

 ![](./images/displaying-print-out-adb-with-query-string.png " ")

-[^3]: While ORDS *now* ships with the `ords-metrics` utility (which can be found in your `ords product folder/examples/ords-metrics` directory and in the docs [here](https://docs.oracle.com/en/database/oracle/oracle-rest-data-services/24.3/ordig/oracle-rest-data-services-installation-and-configuration-guide.pdf) you can, of course, track loads of data (as we saw in just a simple CGI Environment variable use case) information regarding the REST APIs invoked.
+[^3]: While ORDS *now* ships with the `ords-metrics` utility (which can be found in your `ords product folder/examples/ords-metrics` directory and in the docs [here](https://docs.oracle.com/en/database/oracle/oracle-rest-data-services/24.3/ordig/oracle-rest-data-services-installation-and-configuration-guide.pdf), you can, of course, track loads of information (as we saw in just a simple CGI Environment variable use case) regarding the REST APIs invoked.

 ### 2.16.1 Configuring the Pre-hook Function